Shivam Joshi, MD, on Plant-Based Diets to Treat and Prevent Kidney Disease

 Our paper was extremely well received.
 Using the metric scores for papers, it was widely viewed.
 People loved it on Twitter.
 It's a very timely topic that could benefit the health of patients.

 One of them is metabolic acidosis, which is the amount of acid in the blood.
-Plant based diets have also been shown to improve blood pressure in people with kidney disease and without kidney disease, have also been shown to lower serum phosphate levels.
-There's also observational data suggesting that people who eat plant based diets have a lower mortality.
+Plant-based diets have also been shown to improve blood pressure in people with kidney disease and without kidney disease, have also been shown to lower serum phosphate levels.
+There are also observational data suggesting that people who eat plant-based diets have lower mortality.